SkycraftMC/skycraft/ASSETS.md

 -   libraries
 -   natives
+-   index.json

-Both can be transferred over from a normal installation.
+All of them can be transferred over from a normal installation.

-You should also deobfuscate the Minecraft JAR with the Yarn mappings.
+You should also deobfuscate the Minecraft JAR using the MCP mappings (not required, but helps for debugging).

 (TODO: make a script to do this)